 Time passed.
-I attended college, got married to the love of my love, Austin, settled down in Minneapolis, Minnesota and got a job in the corporate world.
-My enthusiasm for photography never waned, and I photographed anything and everything I could focus my camera on—people, buildings, restaurants, food; you name it and I captured it.
+I attended college, got married to the love of my love, Austin, settled down in Minneapolis, Minnesota, went to law school and became a lawyer.
+My enthusiasm for photography never waned, and every chance I got I photographed anything and everything I could focus my camera on—people, buildings, restaurants, food; you name it and I captured it.

 One day, as I was trying not to slip into a catatonic state behind my desk, I had an epiphany—I’d follow my passion and start my own photography business!
 And as they say, “the rest is history.”
-I’m now blessed with the best job in the world—one that seems far more like play than work.
+I’m now blessed to be doing something that seems far more like play than work.

-Along with hoping to own a warehouse one day, I’m a proud member of Professional Photographers of America; the International Association of Culinary Professionals; Nikon Professional Services, where I’ve met the some of the most interesting, sharing people imaginable.
+Along with hoping to own a warehouse one day, I’m a proud member of the International Association of Culinary Professionals and Nikon Professional Services.

 Images for Licensing

-I am an Adobe Stock Premium Contributor and any image you see on my website may be licensed as stock.
+I am an Adobe Stock Premium Contributor and any image you see on my website, and more, may be licensed from Adobe.
 See the Premium Collection on Adobe.
 You may also purchase any of the images you see either digitally or as a fine art print.
 Custom images may also be commissioned for commercial use.
 Please contact me for additional information.